Xilinx/meta-xilinx/meta-xilinx-standalone-sdt/README.md

-4. Remove meta-xilinx-tools and meta-xilinx-tools dependency layers(such as meta-kria and meta-system-controller if included in bblayers.conf), then add the meta-xilinx-standalone-experimental and meta-openamp layer.
+4. Remove meta-xilinx-tools and meta-xilinx-tools dependency layers(such as meta-kria and meta-system-controller if included in bblayers.conf), then add the meta-xilinx-standalone-sdt and meta-openamp layer.

 > **Note:** SDT builds for following devices are not supported in 2024.1 release.
 > * Zynq 7000